West Australian Netball League: Early seasons

 The league was launched in 1989 as the Gold Netball League.
 It originally featured just one division.
-A reserves division was added in 1990 and an under-18 division, was added in 2000.
+A reserves division was added in 1990 and an under-18 division added in 2000.
 The inaugural premiers in 1989 were Coastal Raiders.
 During the early 1990s, Perth Superdrome Bullets were the dominant team, winning four titles in a row between 1991 and 1994 and then a fifth title in 1996.

-Demons
+Southside Demons

 Historically, the WANL's most successful team are Demons.
 Founded in 1989 and originally based in Kenwick, Demons have played under various names.
 They won their first senior premiership in 1997 as KAE Sparks and a second in 2004 as Southside Sparks.
 In 2004 they became the first WANL team to win all three divisions.
 In 2006, after forming a partnership with Perth Football Club, they became South East Demons.
 Between 2007 and 2010, as Midland Brick Demons, they completed a four-in-a-row of senior premierships.
 As South East Demons they won a seventh and eight premiership in 2013 and 2014 respectively.
 In 2018 they adopted their current name, Southside Demons.
 Notable Demons players included Australia internationals, Caitlin Bassett and Courtney Bruce, and Jill McIntosh Medal winner, Lindal Rohde.

 West Coast Warriors

-During the 2010s the most successful WANL team has been West Coast Warriors.
+During the 2010s the most successful WANL team was West Coast Warriors.
 Like Demons, Warriors have also played under several names.
 They originally played as West Coast Warriors.
 They later became Wanneroo Warriors, Compact Warriors, West Coast Falcons and, in 2014, back to West Coast Warriors.
 They won their first senior premiership in 1998.
 With a team coached by England international, Ama Agbeze and featuring Alicia Janz, they won their second premiership in 2012 as West Coast Falcons.
-They has since won further premierships in 2016, 2017 and 2019.
-Other notable Warriers players include two time Jill McIntosh Medal winner, Andrea Gilmore.
+They have since won further premierships in 2016, 2017, 2019, 2020 and 2021.
+Other notable Warriors players include three time Jill McIntosh Medal winner Caitlyn Brown, two time Jill McIntosh Medal winner and Australian Diamond #189 Donnell Wallam and two time Jill McIntosh Medal winner Andrea Gilmore.

 Men's division

 Between 2001 and 2004 the WANL featured a men's netball division.
 Bullets were the inaugural premiers.
 Coastals won the other three titles.
 The Men's Division was relaunched in 2018 featuring four teams – West Coast Warriors, Perth Lions, South East Demons and Wheatbelt Flames.
-West Coast Warriors would go on to win the first two titles.
+West Coast Warriors would go on to win the first two titles before Roar dominated winning 4 in a row.
+In 2024, Rangers entered a men’s side in the competition and Peel Lightning followed suit in 2026.

-Representative team

-Western Sting who play in the Australian Netball League are effectively the representative team of the West Australian Netball League.

-Teams

-2020 teams

-The 2020 season featured eight teams who enter teams in both the Open Division and the Under-20 Division.
-Four of the teams – Comets, Demons, Warriors and Roar – also enter teams in the Men's Division.